 A pleasant district with three to four-storey apartment buildings.
-Situated between the historic centre and Corso Francia it is fast becoming the cultural centre of the city, thanks to the new music auditorium and the new contemporary art musuem which is now under construction. it is also home to the city's second largest stadium, the Flaminio, and is just across the Tiber from the main football stadium, the Olimpico.
-There are parks and tree-lined streets and public transport is excellent.
+Situated between the historic centre and Corso Francia it has become an important cultural centre of the city, thanks to the Auditorium Parco della Musica and the MAXXI contemporary art museum.
+It is also home to Flaminio stadium, currently no longer in use, and is just across the Tiber from the main football stadium, the Olimpico.
+There are parks and tree-lined streets and public transport is good.
 It's not the best shopping area in town, but you will find everything you need.

 THINGS TO SEE